 The program is composed of distance seminars and four meetings spread over the year.
 The meetings, which take place in Strasbourg, range in length from three to five days.
 They aim to build relationships between the students.
 Although attending all meetings is recommended, the students are only required to attend two of them to take their exams.
 During the first meeting, students learn to use the interface of the work-study platform as well as to work effectively in a team, an essential academic skill to succeed in the program.
 The other meetings offer students the chance to participate in conferences held by professional contributors.

 The distance learning option is composed of a series of seminars in which students complete learning objectives related to their work placement, and work on case studies.
 An online course is provided for each seminar aiming to study these areas.
 The seminars consist of real-time meetings between the students and the tutor as well as having an independent learning component, including individual research and writing, necessary to effective learning.

 A tutor is assigned to each seminar.
 Their role is not to simply pass on knowledge but to mentor and support groups doing the work-study program.
 He guides the group in its research process, decision-making and work approach .

 Students will also be mentored throughout the year by Mary Lanery, the coordinator who should be contacted in case of technical problems, difficulties or for any further information regarding the program.
 In close cooperation with the director of studies, her role is to register course members and staff in the program’s system and to set exam dates.
 She is also responsible for verifying students and staff attendance.

 How much it costs

-Distance learning students (working students, job seekers, students who left school for over 2 years) pay specific fees.
-For the year 2015-2016, these expenses represent a total of 4,865 euros including VAT.
+Continuing education or non-traditional students (working students, job seekers, students who left school for over 2 years) pay specific fees.
+At the moment, these expenses represent a total of 5,059 euros including VAT.